minerbadd/MUSE/data/muse/MiningMUSE.md

 In this chapter, as threatened, we'll explore the idea of <a href="https://en.wikipedia.org/wiki/Declarative_programming" target="_blank"> declarative programming </a>.
 We'll look at using this approach for digging shafts and tunnels to mine ores.
 The _what_ of all this will get pretty detailed.
 In some sense, that's the point.
 The luxury of just saying _what_ is particularly important when there's a lot of detail (that inevitably will get changed).
 Apologies in advance: this chapter will be unavoidably detailed in the _what_ in order to ground our exploration.

 The _what_ that is to done for our examples is to dig some holes.
-In particular, shafts down to a given level and tunnels to mine at that level.
+In particular, shafts down to a given level and tunnels to mine ore at that level.
 However, digging is only part of the work.
 Provisioning a shaft needs, for example, ladders, torches, and storage barrels put just right.
 For the player's safety, we also need platforms to stand on.

 Let's start looking at where we want to end up.
 So that we stay within blocks that Minecraft has <a href="https://minecraft.gamepedia.com/Chunk" target="_blank"> loaded </a>, we want to dig (mostly) down rather than out.
 Straight down has its own preferably avoidable excitements.
 So we want to dig in a pattern that snakes back and forth digging